jtanx/fontforgebuilds/README.txt

 --------------------------------------------------------------------------------

 CHANGELOG:
+01/07/15
+* Another overhaul to use precompiled X11, libspiro and libuninameslist libraries by default.
+This should speed up compiling FontForge from complete scratch.
+Cairo and Pango are still compiled by default, since these libraries may be used by other programs, and the versions compiled against X11 are not completely compatible with these programs.
 14/06/14
 * Overhauled the build system to allow building 32 and 64 bit builds in one MSYS2 installation.